 The Canada Revenue Agency was not satisfied with Judge Campbell’s decision in Buchanan v.
-The Queen and made an application for a judicial review of the ruling of the Tax Court of Canada to the Federal Court of Appeal.
+The Queen and made an application for a judicial review of the case to the Federal Court of Appeal.
 The Applicant’s Memorandum of Fact and Law stated the “Trial Judge made several erroneous finding of fact based on no evidence or in the face of contrary evidence.”
 Intervenors for James Buchanan included the Council for Canadians with Disabilities, the Canadian Mental Health Association and Canadian Association of Community Living.

-In his ruling, Judge Rothstein concluded:
+In his ruling, Judge Marshall Rothstein concluded:

 “With these considerations in mind, I turn to the findings of fact by the Tax Court Judge and the evidence in this case.
-Based upon the evidence given by the psychiatrist, I believe it was open to the Tax Court Judge to conclude that the respondent's inability to perceive, think and remember was of such severity that the respondent was unable to perform the necessary mental tasks required to live and function independently and competently in everyday life.
+Based upon the evidence given by the psychiatrist, I believe it was open to the Tax Court Judge to conclude that the respondent's inability to perceive, think and remember was of such severity that the respondent was unable to perform the necessary mental tasks required to live and function independently and competently in every day life.
 In particular, she found that this was an obvious case and noted that the respondent received the disability tax credit until the psychiatrist was asked for a new medical certificate and, in providing it, misinterpreted the Act.
 Given these findings, based on the evidence of the psychiatrist and his misinterpretation of the Act, I think it was open to the Tax Court Judge to conclude that the medical certificate was incorrectly completed and that, applying the correct legal test, the negative certificate should be treated as a positive one.”